Aditya-A-garwal/AgAVLTree/README.md

     cmake -S .. -B .

 If the generator or compiler-toolchain needs to be changed, it can be done at this step.
-For example, to use NMake as a generator and GCC for compilation on windows (instead of VS proj and the MSVC compiler), the command can be modified as follows -
+For example, to use NMake as a generator and GCC for compilation on Windows (instead of VS proj and the MSVC compiler), the command can be modified as follows -

     cmake -S .. -B . -G "NMake Makefiles" -DCMAKE_C_COMPILER=gcc -DCMAKE_CXX_COMPILER=g++

-**Note - In case a different compiler than the default is to be used, it is important to specify both the C and C++ compilers explicitly.
+**Note - In case a different compiler than the default is to be used, it is necessary to specify both the C and C++ compilers explicitly.
 This is because Google Test uses the C compiler as well.**
 ## How to Use
 To use the tree, include the file ```AgAVLTree.h``` in your program and instantiate the ```AgAVLTree``` class.
 The type of data which the instance manages should be passed as a template argument.
 Additionally, custom comparators for less-than and equals comparisons can also be provided, which, if given, would be used over any overloaded < and == operators.
 If these are not provided, the type must have operator< and operator== implemented.<br>
 The class contains insert and erase methods to insert and erase nodes, which return true or false depending on whether the insertion/erasing was succesful.